 So if you’re doing SEO on a tight budget or simply want to diversify your backlinks sources, pay attention.
 You’re gonna like what I’m about to show you!

 Press Release Service Review

-Before I break it down for you though in my behind-the-scenes video, here are the three links I will be referencing in the video:
+These here are the three links I keep referencing to in the video:

 In the video I show the kind of links I have been enjoying since I started using Nix’s done-for-you press release services.